EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 Your 'safe data' directory will also mounted within JupyterLab, at the path `/safe_data`.
 Your 'safe data' directory is inferred as follows:

-* Your 'safe data' directory is chosen to be the first `/safe_data/PROJECT_DIRECTORY` subdirectory found where `PROJECT_DIRECTORY` shares its name with one of the your user groups.
-For example, if you are a memberof a user group `your-project` and there is a `/safe_data/your-project` directory, then that is your 'safedata' directory that is mounted at `/safe_data` within JupyterLab.
+* Your 'safe data' directory is chosen to be the first `/safe_data/PROJECT` subdirectory found where you are a member of a either user group called `PROJECT` or called `PREFIX-PROJECT`.
+For example, if there is a `/safe_data/yourproject` directory and you are a member of a `yourproject` or `someprefix-yourproject` user group, then `/safe_data/yourproject` is your 'safe data' directory that is mounted at `/safe_data` within JupyterLab.
+If no such directory can be found, then the app will fail.
-* However, if there is a `safe_data` directory in the your home directory (i.e., `$HOME/safe_data`) on theback-end, then that is chosen in preference to any `/safe_data/PROJECT_DIRECTORY` as your 'safe data' directory that is mounted at `/safe_data` within JupyterLab.
+* However, if there is a `safe_data` directory in the your home directory (i.e., `$HOME/safe_data`) on the back-end, then that is chosen as your 'safe data' directory that is available mounted at `/safe_data` within JupyterLab.

-Any files you create within your home directory or `/safe_data` in JupyterLab will be available in your home directory or `/safe_data/PROJECT_DIRECTORY` (or `$HOME/safe_data`) on the back-end, and vice-versa.
+Any files you create within your home directory or `/safe_data` in JupyterLab will be available in your home directory or `/safe_data/PROJECT` (or `$HOME/safe_data`, if applicable) on the back-end, and vice-versa.

 You can create any Python scripts, notebooks, configuration files, virtual environments or download any Python packages into directories within your home directory so that they are available the next time you run the app.